thurn/violet/equipment.md

 - Amulet.
 Marble unicorn's head, horn of gold.
 Two 1x abilities: cure wounds, neutralize poison.
 - Bracers.
 Golden, engraved with holy sigils.
 Fit over the arms of any creature, bonus to AC vs ranged attacks.
 - Amulet - Torc.
 Black iron, ruby that seems to weep tears of blood.
 Activate, next attack heals you equal to the damage.
 No damage = wasted.
+- Boots.
+Massive, spiked, treaded soles.
+Large enough to fit a heavily armored ogre.
+Row of inset amethysts.
+Move through difficult terrain easily, not affected by slippery/wet stone.
+Good at not falling prone.
+- Cloak.
+Silk, seamless, single sheet of gossamer gray fabric.
+Lets you/allies disappear.
+Spend charges, invisible for 4 rounds, you+one ally invisible, you+3 allies invisible.
+- Facewear - Veil.
+Dyed in swirls of pink and purple, semitransparent.
+Makes you good at charisma stuff.
+- Tunic - Vest.
+Gold-brocaded, burgundy garment, fit to be worn by the gods themselves.
+Save and armor bonus.
+Continuous bonus to caster checks.
+Recall extra spells.
+Spend spells to heal self.
+- Tunic - Vest.
+Black silk, heavy, moonstone and jacinth, beadwork swen into arcane patterns on the back.
+Crackles with power.
+Activate to enhance next arcane spell, deals extra damage, apply metamagic feat.
+- Tunic - Vest.
+Elegantly styled, white leather, edged in silver piping.
+Magical protection, resistance bonus to savings throws.
+- Tunic - Vestments.
+Lightweight black robes, covered in spider web tracery.
+Clasp is a silver brooch.
+Evil wearers get +2 save bonus.
+Divine connection, also get spider climb ability.
+- Bracers - Bracelet.
+Golden chain bracelet, small metal charms hang from it.
+Can store items in the bracelet, shrinks down into bracelet.
+- Cloak.
+Long black, high collar, cut to overlap chest and arms.
+Open white palm in a circle, rampant purple dragon.
+Proects from elements, activated feather fall if you fall.
+Four abilities: dimension door, mage armor, protection from arrows, sending.
+- Headwear - Headband.
+Mithral.
+Creates a globe of light and hovers at your shoulder, shedding light as a torch.